John F. Kennedy Space Center

 KSC Reliability

-Reliability (R) is the probability an item (e.g., system, subsystem, or component) will perform its intended function with no failure for a stated period of time (or number of demands or load) under stated environmental conditions.
-Other words, reliability is the probability an item will be in an uptime state (i.e., fully operational or ready to perform) for a stated mission.
+Reliability (R): The probability an item will perform its intended function with no failure for a given time interval and under given conditions (e.g., environment and loads).
+Other words, the probability an item will be in and remain in an uptime state.

-Maintainability (M) is the probability a failed item will be restored or repaired to a specified condition within a given period of time.
-Other words, maintainability is the probability an item in a downtime state will be returned to an uptime state within a given period of time.
+Maintainability (M): The probability a failed item will be restored or repaired to a specified condition within a given time interval.
+Other words, the probability a failed item (an item in a downtime state) will be returned to an uptime state within a given time interval.

 Ideally from an RMA Plan, the RMA team performs three major functions, namely, (1) Design for RMA, (2) RMA verification, and (3) Analytical physics.
 For specific RMA tasks click here.